xerolinux/XeroWiki/docs/scripts.md

     **Inspection**.
 We do not recommend to blindly execute scripts without inspecting them first.
 Check out the code >> [**Multi-DE**](https://github.com/xerolinux/XeroHub/blob/main/content/script/xero-install.sh){:target="_blank"}, or [**Cosmic-Alpha**](https://github.com/xerolinux/XeroHub/blob/main/content/script/xero-cosmic.sh){:target="_blank"}.

 We have combined previous ones into a single *Multi-DE* installer since they were all similar.
 Easier for everyone.
+Thanks to [**SpiderPunkXL**](https://github.com/SpiderPunkXL){:target="_blank"} for the idea.
 We just kept the **Cosmic** one separate simply because it's still in *Alpha* stages and shouldn't be combined with stable ones.
 Still needs time to bake as the saying goes.

 Anyway, once that's all done, we will be prompted if we want to `chroot` into our new install, we answer with yes of course since we still have no DE yet.